 - 52% of consumers have changed brands because of new packaging

-Well now you know how much what’s on the outside matters.
-Packaging is not simply about looking good.
+Well, now you know how much what’s on the outside matters.
+Designing packaging is not simply about looking good.
 It’s much more.

 - Drawing customers’ attention – Your products’ packaging needs to stand out from your competitors in ways that are attractive to your audience.

-- Reflecting quality – Good quality products do not come in cheap, shabby packages.
+- Reflecting quality – Good quality products do not come in poorly designed, cheap, shabby packages.
 You know this and you can be sure your customer knows this too.

 - Informing prospective consumers – You need to make your customers aware of the benefits of your product.
 As they compare your option to your competitors, you need to make sure you’ve explained why yours is better.